ivanzakharov/docs/naming-conventions/application-objects/tables.md

 ## Extending tables

-For extending/changing of behavior of methods on existing _standard_ tables new class-handlers are created, named with name of the origin table and postfix <b>_PRJ_Extension</b>.
+For extending/changing of behavior of methods on existing _standard_ tables new class-handlers are created, named with name of the origin table and suffix <b>_PRJ_Extension</b>.

 You should follow these guides with that:<br/>